The Revolution Will Be Digitalized

 Amkor is employing autonomous equipment with no operator intervention as well as having hands-free material handling by fully autonomous robots on the factory floor.
 We have also implemented the digitization of paper-based processes including execution tracking, material validation and information support for our operators.

-Amkor utilizes big data analytics to provide insights to machine performance, yield, process defects and cycle time.
+Amkor utilizes big data analytics to provide insights into machine performance, yield, process defects and cycle time.
 This leverages connected data to drive actionable insights, real-time production planning and factory optimization.

 Another benefit of big data analytics is predictive maintenance allowing us to apply efficient methods for target life management, prevent next loT maintenance and reduce engineering effort.